Daniel Jones Player Prop Bets for NFL Week 7 | New York vs. Carolina 10/24/2021

 Season Stats

-- He has added 201 rushing yards on 33 carries with two touchdowns, averaging 33.5 yards per game.
+- He also has 201 rushing yards on 33 carries (plus two rushing touchdowns), averaging 33.5 yards per game on the ground.

-- The Giants, who rank 26th in the NFL in points scored, have dropped back to pass 62.9% of the time while opting for the ground attack 37.1% of the time.
+- The Giants, who rank 26th in the NFL in points scored, have dropped back to pass 62.9% of the time while running the ball 37.1% of the time.

-- Jones accounts for 40.7% of his team's red zone plays, with 22 of his 208 pass attempts coming from inside the opponent's 20-yard line.
+- Jones has thrown 22 passes in the red zone this season, 40.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Panthers.